Create a dynamic group and check status

 To create a group membership rule

 Sign in to the Azure AD admin center with an account that is in the Global administrator, Intune administrator, or User administrator role in the tenant.

 Select All groups, and select New group.

 On the Group page, enter a name and description for the new group.
 Select a Membership type for either users or devices, and then select Add dynamic query.
-You can use the rule builder to build a simple rule, or write a membership rule yourself.
+The rule builder supports up to five expressions.
+To add more than five expressions, you must use the text box.

 After creating the rule, select Save.

 Select Create on the New group page to create the group.

 Check processing status for a rule